 charges, and other charges that will continue to accrue as of the date of this notice are required to be paid but will not affect the total amount past due required to cure the default.
 As stated above,

-the total amount past due required to cure the default is $#C001E2#.
-Payment must be made by Electronic Funds Transfer (ACH), check, cashier's check, certified check, or money order and made payable to

-MSF Servicing at the address stated below.
+the total amount past due required to cure the default is ${[C001E6]}.
+Payment must be made by Electronic Funds Transfer (ACH), check, cashier's check, certified check, or money order and made payable to {[CompanyLongName]} at the address stated below.
 However, if any check or other instrument received as payment under the note or Security Instrument is returned unpaid (i.e. insufficient funds), any or all subsequent payments due under the Note and Security Instrument may be required to be made by certified funds.
 Please include your loan number on any payment or correspondence.
 Payment shall be sent to:

-MSF Servicing
+{[CompanyLongName]}

 Attention: Default Cash

-7450 Campus Dr, Suite 200

-Colorado Springs, CO 80920
+{[LossPreventionAddress1]}, {[LossPreventionAddress2]}

+{[LossPreventionAddress3]}

-3. The default must be cured on or before #L011E8# by tendering payment in the amount of $#C001E2#.
+3. The default must be cured on or before {[L001E8]} +63 Days]} (Today’s Date +63 Days) by tendering payment in the amount of ${[C001E6]}.

-4. Failure to cure the default on or before #L011E8#, may result in acceleration of the sums secured by the Security Instrument, and sale of the Property.
+4. Failure to cure the default on or before {[L001E8]} +63 Days]} (Today’s Date +63 Days) may result in acceleration of the sums secured by the Security Instrument, and foreclosure or sale of the Property.

 5. Any payment received that is less than the cure amount may be applied to the loan or held in suspense and is not to be construed as a cure to the default or a waiver of our rights.

-6. You have the right to reinstate your loan after acceleration and the right to bring a court action to deny the existence of a Default or to assert any other defense to acceleration and sale.
+6. You have the right to reinstate your loan after acceleration and the right to deny in the foreclosure proceeding the existence of a Default or to assert any other defense to acceleration and sale.
 In addition, you may have other rights provided for by State or Federal Law, or by the contract documents.

-7. If the default is not cured on or before #L011E8#, the Holder at its option may require immediate payment in full of all sums secured by the Security Instrument without further demand and may foreclose the Security Instrument.
+7. If the default is not cured on or before {[L001E8]} +63 Days]} (Today’s Date +63 Days) by , the Holder at its option may require immediate payment in full of all sums secured by the Security Instrument without further demand and may foreclose the Security Instrument.

 8. The Holder shall be entitled to collect all expenses incurred in pursuing the remedies provided by the Security Instrument, including, but not limited to, reasonable attorneys' fees and costs of title

 evidence, as allowed by the Security Instrument and applicable law.
-Attorneys' fees shall include those awarded by an appellate court and any attorneys' fees incurred in a bankruptcy proceeding.
+Attorneys' fees shall include those awarded by an appellate court and any attorneys' fees incurred in a bankruptcy proceeding, as allowed by applicable law and the mortgage contract.

 9. This letter and the information contained herein are required to be provided to you pursuant to the requirements of the loan agreement and applicable regulations.
 The issuance of this letter in no way affects any loss mitigation application which may be pending and does not affect or impair access to any loss mitigations that may be available to you.